 best carry on luggage

-The table below gives you a breakdown of carry-on and checked baggage allowances across 20+ airlines in 2025, arranged as follows:
+Our handy calculator below will give you a breakdown of carry-on and checked baggage allowances across 20+ airlines in 2025, arranged as follows:

 • Personal item: Often free of charge, things like small backpack, purse, laptop bag.